BrandonFischer04/Project_2_431/ResourcesUsed.md

-[comment]: # (Author: Rebecca Ostrander, Brandon Fischer, Kevin Ryan)
+Author: Rebecca Ostrander, Brandon Fischer, Kevin Ryan
-[comment]: # 'Filename: RescourcesUsed.md'
+Filename: RescourcesUsed.md
-[comment]: (Purpose: To have all the rescources used on one file so each file does not have external links.
-Giving credit where credit is due.)
+Purpose: To have all the rescources used on one file so each file does not have external links.
+Giving credit where credit is due

 TEMPLATE - TO BE DELETED AT END
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~